rspamd/rspamd.com/doc/tutorials/writing_rules.md

 1. Pre-filters - run before other rules
 2. Filters - run normally
 3. Post-filters - run after all checks
+4. Idempotent filters - performs statistical checks and are NOT allowed to change scan result in any way

 The most common type of rules are generic filters.
 Each filter is basically a callback that is executed by Rspamd at some time, along with an optional symbol name associated with this callback.
 In general, there are three options to register symbols: